vuepress/configs/packages/eslint-config-vuepress/README.md

 # eslint-config-vuepress

-> ESLint config for libs in the @vuepress organization
+> ESLint config for VuePress Community

 **DO NOT use it in your own project if you don't know what it's for**